If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 5) What You WILL Find At the Campgrounds

 Each campground has restrooms with cold running water and flush toilets.
 Each individual campsite has a fire grate and picnic table.
 Most campsites at our campground had a tent pad, but not all.
-The restrooms were n gerat condition and were kept very clean.
+The restrooms were ingreatt condition and were kept very clean.

 There was one section of our campground that was dedicated to tent-only camping.
-We like our campsite – we had some privacy from neighbors but were close enough to the restroom.
+We liked our campsite – we had some privacy from neighbors but were close enough to the restroom.

 6) Great Smoky Mountains Camping Reservations May Be Required